Facets-cloud/InCa/docs/2_terminologies.md

 ### Rationale

-It must be possible to manifest of a functional deployment of the software described in an Infrastructure Catalog.
-Implementation is an important piece of information to capture in this regard.
+It must be possible to manifest a functional deployment of the software described in an Infrastructure Catalog.
+Capturing implementation information is an important aspect in this regard.

 ### Example

-For the "orders-database" Intent under the "MySQL" Intent Kind, the flavor may be "RDS" in AWS, "CloudSQL" in GCP etc.
+For the "orders-database" Intent under the "MySQL" Intent Kind, the flavor may be "RDS" in AWS, "CloudSQL" in GCP, etc.

 ---